Climate psychology: Academic discipline

 Climate psychology is a trans-disciplinary approach to research and practice.
 It focuses on the society-wide reluctance to take appropriate action in relation to the escalating threat of climate change.
-It sees the problem as requiring a deeper approach, that examines our resistance to knowing and acting, rather than seeing it as an “information deficit” to be treated by cognitive or behavioural approaches.
+It seems the problem as requiring a deeper approach, that examines our resistance to knowing and acting, rather than seeing it as an "information deficit" to be treated by cognitive or behavioral approaches.
 It stresses the significance of human emotions, identities and cultural assumptions.
 Furthermore, it acknowledges the human subject as nested within their social and ecological context.

 In order to meet its aims and develop its approach, climate psychology draws on a broad range of perspectives, including: literature, philosophy, world religions, the arts, humanities and systems thinking.
-The core of the approach is based on various psychotherapeutic traditions and psycho-social studies, allowing climate psychologists to understand the unconscious or unacknowledged emotions and processes influencing people’s thoughts, motivations and behaviours.
+The core of the approach is based on various psychotherapeutic traditions and psycho-social studies, allowing climate psychologists to understand the unconscious or unacknowledged emotions and processes influencing people's thoughts, motivations and behaviors.
 This applies especially to these processes that manifest in the broader context of the wider society and culture.

 As of 2020, the discipline of climate psychology had grown to include many subfields.
-Climate psychologists are working with the United nations, with national and local governments, with corporations, NGOs and individuals.
+This is in response to the spread of, what has recently been called, climate anxiety, which is a manifestation of the decades-old understanding of eco-anxiety.
+Climate psychologists are working with the United Nations, national and local governments, with corporations, NGOs, and individuals.

 Climate psychology in practice

-In recent years, climate psychologists are facilitating support groups for activists, particularly those active in the support of pro-environmental behaviours across society.
-They are also developing initiatives such as co-operative inquiry, a method of doing research into psychological phenomena where the participants are fully involved and act as co-researchers, allowing for a broader range of richer, qualitative data.
-In August of 2022, scientists and their colleagues came together to protest rebellion outside of the Department of Business, Energy, and Industrial Strategy in London.
+In recent years, climate psychologists are facilitating support groups for activists, particularly those active in the support of pro-environmental behaviors across society.
+Climate psychologists have also engaged directly with climate activists, and even engaged in climate activism themselves.
+For example, in August 2022, scientists and their colleagues came together to protest rebellion outside of the Department of Business, Energy, and Industrial Strategy in London.
 During this time, as shown on the news, many climate scientists were having mental breakdowns and showing extreme signs of emotional turmoil and anguish.
-Climate psychologists over the years having watched not only scientists go through this environmental change, seeing how it has negatively impacted millions.
+Climate psychologists over the years have watched not only scientists go through this environmental change, seeing how it has negatively impacted millions.
 They support groups through behavioral practices and studies to help obtain precise data and comprehension from person to person within these activist groups.

-A study in 2021 found that mental health issues related to climate change are recognized by Polish psychologists and psychotherapists.

-Climate change and psychological defences

-Non-avoidant coping has three predominant forms: active coping, which is direct action taken to deal with a stressful situation; acceptance, which is cognitive and emotional acknowledgement of stressful realities; and cognitive reinterpretation, which involves learning or positive reframing.
-A distinction can also be made between proactive and reactive coping.
-Proactive coping, also known as anticipatory adaptation or psychological preparedness, is made in anticipation of an event.
-On the other hand, reactive coping is made during or after the event.
+The United States Agency for International Development (USAID) reports that roughly 971 million individuals are residing in regions with moderate to high exposure to climate hazards due to industrial development, environmental exploitation, and excessive consumerism, particularly in the Asia-Pacific and South Asia regions.
+In response to the issues and difficulties resulting from climate change, the Psychological Association of the Philippines (PAP) is actively providing psychological aid during natural disasters and catastrophic events.
+In addition, psychologists around the globe encourage networking and connections to maintain knowledge exchange and create a community of climate action proponents to assure that all individuals have access to the aid and amenities needed in areas currently under pressure from the ongoing climate crisis.